DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 sudo kubectl delete deployment/fibonacci sudo kubectl apply -f 1_kubernetes/fib-certs.yaml
 ```

+> Note: If `sudo kubectl delete deployment/fibonacci` panics with a nil pointer dereference, upgrade to a newer version of kubectl and try again: `sudo snap remove kubectl` `sudo snap install kubectl --classic`.

 > Note: We're still not all the way to production-quality security, because we only provided one certificate for all the services, but this will demonstrate the concept.
 You will want to replace each of those with a unique certificates in production, or in the near future, enable auto-rotating SPIFFE-compliant internal certificates with SPIRE.